Quality across borders: practical measures to ensure best-value documentation in global technology businesses

 The method is sustainable:

 - Economics.
-The method avoids the cost of technical writers who investigate each case.
+The method does not have the cost of technical writers who investigate each case.
 The technical writers design the structure initially.
 Then, the technical writers edit the content.

 - Environment.
 Software developers have an easy tool to use.
 The software developers do not think about the structure of the document or the format of the text.